 •1,4-Dioxane – This is a petroleum-derived contaminant that gets created during the process of making shampoo, body wash, children’s bath products and other sudsing chemicals.
 Early studies have linked it to cancer in animal testing.

-• BHT and BHA – These are synthetic, antioxidant preservatives used in thousands of toiletry and makeup products.
+• BHT and BHA – These are Ethanolamine Compounds are synthetic, antioxidant preservatives used in thousands of toiletry and makeup products.
 They are linked to endocrine disruption (causing imbalance in the lungs, liver, kidney and thyroid) and cancer.
 Check your food labels too…it’s also a preservative in many packaged foods.

 • Formaldehyde – You may not be dead yet but that doesn’t mean cosmetic and toiletry companies can’t help begin preserving you.
 Aside from embalming you, formaldehyde is a well-known carcinogen.
-It’s often listed as “formaldehyde resin” in nail polish, and before you get your next Brazilian Blowout, ask your stylist to check the product bottle and confirm if their formula contains “methylene glycol,” which is the liquid of formaldehyde.
+It’s often listed as “formaldehyde resin” in nail polish, and before you get your next Brazilian Blowout, ask your stylist to check the product bottle and confirm if their formula contains “Methylene Glycol,” which is the liquid of formaldehyde.
 When heated, the water evaporates, releasing formaldehyde, (a gas in its natural state), which can be inhaled and can cause serious respiratory and neurological problems.

 • Fragrance – This catch-all term contains chemicals used to hold color and scents in products.
 Most fragrance is artificial and can contain unknown and untested chemicals.
 It is also a great place for companies to hide other chemicals, because the FDA allows fragrance to be protected as “trade secret” ingredients; therefore manufacturers do not have to disclose the ingredients/ formula.
 Synthetic fragrance (also called “musk” or “aroma”) is linked to organ toxicity, endocrine disruption and immunotoxicity.
 Going “fragrance free” might not the answer either, because masking agents are used to make things unscented/ fragrance free, which are additional chemicals!
 Look for essential oil-scented products for the safest bet.